Floorp-Projects/Floorp/addon-sdk/source/doc/module-source/sdk/request.md

 requests.
 The constructor takes a single parameter `options` which is used to set several properties on the resulting `Request`.
 @param options {object}
-    @prop url {string}
+    @prop [url] {string,url}
     This is the url to which the request will be made.
+Can either be a [String](https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Global_Objects/String) or an instance of the SDK's [URL](https://addons.mozilla.org/en-US/developers/docs/sdk/latest/modules/sdk/url.html#URL).

     @prop [onComplete] {function}
     This function will be called when the request has received a response (or in